JamesHMcKay/Mass_builder/readme.md

 This program is designed to build, up from the level of a FeynArts model file, a C++ computer code to evaluate renormalised masses.
 This is achieved by generating the necessary Mathematica and C++ scripts to interface with the existing tools, along with sophisticated intermediary sorting.

-We make use of the following tools to complete this process:
+I make use of the following tools to complete this process:

 - **FeynArts:** (hep-ph/0012260) is used to generate the two-loop amplitudes
 - **FeynCalc:**  (ArXiv:1601.01167) is used to reduce the amplitudes
 - **TARCER:**  (hep-ph/9801383) is used to reduce the resulting amplitudes to basis integrals
 - **TSIL:**  (hep-ph/0501132) is used to evaluate the basis integrals

+I also make use of FindMathematica.cmake (Sascha Kratky 2010-2016 ) for locating the Mathematica installation within the cmake system.

 Documentation
 --